Listed below are forms used to coordinate and provide care for your child, as well as requirements for school attendance (immunizations).

 - Your child needs more care than teachers and staff can give while still caring for the other children.

-- The symptoms or illness is listed on the chart (see below for print friendly charts in English or Spanish)
+- The symptoms or illness is listed on the updated chart below (see below for print friendly charts in English (Updated chart in Spanish coming soon.)

 The following forms aide in coordination of care and action plan for students with allergies, including those with food allergies.

 Use the following to coordinate care for students with asthma concerns.

 Colorado law requires students who attend a public, private or parochial kindergarten – 12th grade of school to be vaccinated against many of the diseases vaccines can prevent, unless a medical or non-medical exemption is filed.